-Learning Objective:

-Students will be able to identify five attributes of an effective team player.
+Learning Objective: Students will be able to identify five attributes of an effective team player.

-Note: Students will divide into teams and play a game in which they must work cooperatively to accomplish a common goal.
+Materials: none; students will divide into teams and play a game in which they must work cooperatively to accomplish a common goal.
 Consideration: The game requires a large outdoor or indoor space like a gym or facility room.
-The activities are listed at the end of the article.